microsoft/PowerPlatformConnectors/certified-connectors/Converter by Power2Apps/Readme.md

 ## Supported Operations

 ### Convert CSV to JSON
-Convert CSV-Data to JSON
+Convert CSV data to JSON

 ### Convert JSON to CSV
-Convert JSON To CSV-Data
+Convert JSON To CSV data

-### Convert CSV To Excel
+### Convert CSV to Excel
-Convert CSV-Data to Excel-File
+Convert CSV data to Excel file

-### Convert SharePoint Search Results
+### Convert SharePoint search results to list
 Convert SharePoint search results to a simple list